-Residence halls at Michigan State University have been designed to include multipurpose space for academic, social, cultural, governmental, and recreational programs.
-Residence hall space is primarily for the use of those students who reside in residence halls during a regular academic term.
-Space in any given residence hall should be used to provide programs and services for the residents of that hall.
-For this reason, the recognized governing body of a hall or its authorized representative, in conjunction with the manager and head adviser, is responsible for the granting of permission to use space in that hall.
+Residence halls at Michigan State University have been designed to include multipurpose space for academic. social, cultural, governmental, and recreational programs.
+Residence hall space is primarily for the use and benefit of those students who reside in residence halls during a regular academic term (which is defined as the first day of hall opening through hall closing for that term).
+For this reason, the recognized governing body of a hall or its authorized representative, the manager, and head advisor/hall director are responsible for the granting of permission to use space in that hall.
+(The manager and head advisor/hall director will assume all responsibility if a student government does not exist in a given hall.)
+These three groups should not become simply a booking agent, but should recognize that through their responsibility for reserving hall space they can provide hall residents with opportunities for an expanded range of experiences and involvement.
+This responsibility includes both educational and financial considerations which extend beyond the mechanics of booking rooms.
+Furthermore, this responsibility must include a concern for the safety and security of the residents and the hall.